apache/shenyu-website/docs/user-guide/tars-proxy.md

 ---
 title: Tars Proxy
-description: Tars服务接入
+description: Tars Proxy
 ---

 This document is intended to help the `Tars` service access the `Apache ShenYu` gateway.
 The `Apache ShenYu` gateway uses the `tars` plugin to handle `tars` service.

 Before the connection, start `shenyu-admin` correctly, start `tars` plugin, and add related dependencies on the gateway and `tars` application client.
 Refer to the previous [Quick start with Tars](../quick-start/quick-start-tars) .

-For details about client access configuration, see [Application Client Access Config](docs/user-guide/property-config/register-center-access.md) .
+For details about client access configuration, see [Application Client Access Config](property-config/register-center-access.md) .

-For details about data synchronization configurations, see [Data Synchronization Config](docs/user-guide/property-config/use-data-sync.md)).
+For details about data synchronization configurations, see [Data Synchronization Config](property-config/use-data-sync.md)).

 ## Add tars plugin in gateway